thesteady/gschool-blog/source/2013-04-19-eleventh-week-retrospective.html.markdown

 #### Time Tracking

 For the past two weeks, I've been tracking my school time using a trial account of Harvest.
 I thought it might be interesting to see what I actually spend the most of my time working on, but the results weren't really surprising.
 Most of my time was spent working on the project.
-Out of 70 hours I tracked over the past two weeks, over 62 were dedicated to project work.

 I do like using Harvest, though, and would definitely consider using it in a work or consulting situation.
 The design is clean, it's easy to use, and once I got a little used to it, easy to remember to do.